eejeet/mytasks/README.md

 Finally, the API server is ready to use.
 Now we need to set up our frontend script to run the application.

-### Follow these steps to set up the frontend script (Now Frontend code not added to the script)
+### Follow these steps to set up the frontend script (Now Frontend code not added to the )

 1. Go to the frontend folder located in the root folder of the script.
 2. Navigate to the \src\services\api.jsx file and change the value of the baseURL object to the API base URL.